Fox Networks Group: Formation and expansion

-Fox Life channel was original developed in Italy then launched in Balkans, Bulgaria, Italy, Japan, Korea, Latin America, Poland, Portugal, Russia and Turkey.
-FIC made the channel available in Greece on December 1, 2008, in English with Greek dubbing.
+FIC launched the Fox Life channel in 2004 and in swathes of time periods in Italy, the Balkans, Bulgaria, Italy, Japan, Korea, Latin America, Poland, Portugal, Russia and Turkey.
+The channel was available in its originality in Greece with Greek dub on December 1, 2008.

 An independent sales and marketing agency was set up in Tallinn, Estonia in June 2009.
 In March 2011, a Baltic regional office was set up in Tallinn with the independent marketing agency owner, Karoli Kindriks, as regional manager reporting to Ase Ytreland, Managing Director of Fox International Channels for Nordic & Baltic Region.

-On August 19, 2009, News Corporation announced that it would reorganize their Asia-Pacific subsidiary Star Group in Hong Kong.
-Star Group was split into Star India and Star Greater China.
-A few of such arrangements were that the original Star TV company would take over representation of FIC's channels in the region from NGC Network Asia, LLC, and Star itself would transform into a regional operation of Fox International Channels.
+On August 19, 2009, News Corporation announced that it would reorganize their Asia-Pacific subsidiary Star TV in Hong Kong.
+Star TV was split into Star India and Star Greater China.
+A few of such arrangements were that the original Star TV company would take over representation of FIC's channels in the region from NGC Network Asia, LLC and Star itself would transform into a regional operation of Fox International Channels.
 Meanwhile, Star India would handle Fox-branded channels in India.

 In early March 2010, Fox International Channels agreed to move its Middle East and North Africa market channels' operations from Hong Kong and other locations to an Abu Dhabi facility.
-Its NHNZ subsidiary would also open a production office in Abu Dhabi. .Fox, a global online ad network business, would also establish its Middle East operation.
+Its NHNZ subsidiary would also open a production office in Abu Dhabi.
+Fox would also establish its Middle East operations, a global online ad network business,.
 In May 2010, FIC purchased a stake in Aquavision, a Johannesburg, South Africa production company, to be managed by NHNZ.

 In June 2010, FIC and Jan Dekker Holdings formed a joint venture to operate 24Kitchen in the Dutch market.
 On September 1, 2011, Fox Channels Benelux launched 24Kitchen on UPC in the Netherlands, in partnership with Jan Dekker Holdings.
-It was later launched on other television providers on October 1, 2011.
+It was later launched on other television channel/network providers on October 1, 2011.